ekestelman/salesman-variations/README.md

 # Salesman Variations

-Variation of the traveling salesman problem.
+Variation of the traveling salesman problem where two salesman must meet at one node.

-# Basic Usage
+## Basic Usage

 ```paths.py```